What Are the Signs of Separation Anxiety?

 - Destruction of property

 - Depression (e.g., lethargy or loss of appetite)

 There are some steps you can take to help ease your pet’s anxiety while correcting his behavior:

-Set up a routine with your pet.
 Make sure that your dog is ready to relax at the time you leave.
-Plan ahead before you leave, scheduling playtime or a walk to expend his energy.
+Plan ahead before you leave, scheduling playtime, or a walk to expend his energy.
 Provide your dog with a treat to keep him occupied while you’re gone.

 Practice leaving for short periods.
 Go through your normal leaving routine without leaving home.
 With time, your dog will be less likely to react to these behaviors.
 Then start leaving for short periods (a few minutes), gradually extending the time you are gone.